roderickjackson-bradley/socket_io_app/work/w04/d5/01-mongoose-referencing/mongoose-referencing.md

 #### Review the Starter Code
 <br>

-- Today's starter code is the final code from yesterday's _Mongoose - Embedding Related Data_ lesson with one significant refactor...
+- Today's starter code is the final code from yesterday's _Mongoose - Embedding Related Data_ lesson with a couple of changes...

 - The `cast` property on the `Movie` model has been removed and all related forms/views and controller code have been adjusted accordingly.
+This was done so that in this lesson we can reference _performer_ documents created using a `Performer` Model.

-- Instead, during this lesson we'll learn how to reference _performer_ documents created using a `Performer` Model.
+- The **movies/show.ejs** view shows how you can use EJS to calculate an _average rating_ for a movie.

 ---
 #### Perform CRUD Using<br>Mongoose Models in a Node REPL